-The presentation here has emphasized the HOT framework as an alternate approach to SF models when considering the RYF nature of the Internet, and many other choices of functions and constraints are possible.
-Other researchers might emphasize alternative features that highlight particular tensions (e.g., design tradeoffs at different levels of the Internet protocol stack) and would be justified in doing so.
-The main point is the importance of incorporating issues such as performance, constraints, and tradeoffs-all of the things that make engineering different from physics-when considering the "essential" features of a highly evolved system.
-Here, we denote highly evolved systems as those resulting from an iterative design that incorporates tradeoffs between performance and the use of available resources.
+are possible.
+Other researchers might emphasize alternative features that highlight particular tensions (e.g., design tradeoffs at different levels of the IP stack) and would be justified in doing so.
+The main point is the importance of incorporating issues such as performance, constraints, and tradeoffs (all of the things that make engineering different from physics) when considering the "essential" features of a highly evolved system.
+Here we denote highly evolved systems as those resulting from an iterative design that incorporates tradeoffs between performance and the use of available resources.
 Thus, the RYF features of the Internet are the result of its highly evolved nature, and a key objective here has been to incorporate some of the most essential features in a simple model that can be used to highlight the potential dangers of ignoring such aspects entirely.